uber/motif/README.md

 ## Child Scopes

-Motif allows you to define a Scope as a child of another Scope:
+Motif allows you to define a Scope as a child of another Scope by declaring a child method on the parent Scope interface:
 <details>
 <summary>Notes for Dagger users...</summary>
 This is similar to a Dagger `@Subcomponent` [factory method](https://google.github.io/dagger/api/2.14/dagger/Component.html#subcomponents) on a parent `@Component`.